-2012 Cypres de Climens had pleasant nose and taste of acacia honey, good intensity of botrytised flavours, nice acidity and sweetness.
+2012 Cypres de Climens had a pleasant nose and taste of acacia honey, good intensity of botrytised flavours, nice acidity and sweetness.
 Honeyed finish.
 For early consumption.
 88p.
-2011 Cypres de Climens was more intense and concentrated than 2012, there was a clear taste of crème brulee and brown sugar, very good balance and persistent honeyed finish.
+2011 Cypres de Climens was more intense and concentrated than 2012, there was a clear taste of crème brulee and brown sugar, very good balance and a persistent honeyed finish.
 Well-made.
 90p.
 2010 Cypres de Climensdisplayed fine sweetness and acidity, combined with catchy aroma of honey melon and apricot.
 Fine complexity and length here.
 Splendid second wine worth every point of its rating.
 92p.

 2013 Climens - it will be a great Climens, no doubt about it, but maybe I'm too conservative in rating it only 94-95p after rating 2012 here 95-96p last year.
 23-24 degrees potential alcohol and residual sugar at 6.7%.

-2012 Climens didn't reach imho tasting highlights of last year's barrel sample, had a light texture, finesse, very nice acidity and sweetness, was rich, elegant and with nice but a bit short aftertaste.
+2012 Climens didn't reach imho tasting highlights of last year's barrel sample, had a light texture, finesse, very nice acidity and sweetness, and was rich and elegant, with a nice but short aftertaste.
 93p.

-2010 Climens entertained with incredibly intense flavours of acacia honey, honey, melon, orange peel, sophisticated touch, perfect balance between sweetness and acidity, stunning complexity and mega long aftertaste.
+2010 Climens entertained with incredibly intense flavours of acacia honey, honey, melon, orange peel, sophisticated touch, a perfect balance between sweetness and acidity, stunning complexity and mega long aftertaste.
 99-100p.

 2009 Climens was a twin sister of 2010, slightly spicier on the palate, as mind-boggling.
 99-100p.

 2008 Climens showed several similarities to 2011, but more related to the style of the wine than intensity and richness.
 Anyway, it had impressive elegance and finesse.
 95p.

-2007 Climens was fabulous stuff with great acidity and minerality, very long on the palate with awesome structure and complexity.
+2007 Climens was fabulous stuff with great acidity and minerality, long on the palate, and awesome structure and complexity.
 Stunning wine.
 99p.

-2006 Climens mirrored 2008 big time with fine aroma of crème brulee.
+2006 Climens mirrored 2008 big time with a fine aroma of crème brulee.
 95p.
 2005 Climens was simply a beautiful wine in all aspects, fresh, with fabulously scented botrytised flavours of acacia honey, apricot, peach and oranges, awesome richness and balance, and mega long finish.
 Spell-bounding wine.
 99-100p.